Brooke Pearce, Au.D., FAAA / Director of Audiology

 Since she suffered from chronic ear infections and subsequent hearing loss as a child, Dr. Kasten had a lot of interaction with audiologists, which inspired her career choice.
 She began gearing herself towards a medical career in high school.

-Dr. Kasten is a Fellow through AAA.
+Dr. Kasten is a Fellow through AAA, a member of the National Hearing Conservation Association and the American Auditory Society.
 Her professional strengths include diagnostics and amplification, tinnitus evaluation and treatment, as well as vestibular evaluations, to name a few.

 She is active in philanthropy and served as a mentor for Million Women Mentors, working with 5th grade girls interested in STEM careers.
 In her free time, she enjoys kayaking with her dog, biking with her husband and redecorating her home.